Marcus Cromartie: Houston Texans

-On October 4, 2017 Cromartie was signed by the Houston Texans.
+On October 4, 2017, Cromartie was signed by the Houston Texans.
 He was released on October 14, 2017.

 Detroit Lions

 On August 19, 2018, Cromartie signed with the Detroit Lions.
 He was placed on injured reserve on August 31, 2018.
 He was released on September 18, 2018.

 Montreal Alouettes

 In April 2019, Cromartie signed with the Montreal Alouettes of the CFL.
 In the first game of the season, Cromartie recorded seven tackles, and recovered a fumble that was forced by teammate Tommie Campbell.
 However this was his only game; Cromartie suffered an injury and was placed on the 6 game injured list.
-After recovering and coming off the list, he was released on August 7th.
+After recovering and coming off the list, he was released on August 7.

 Personal life

 He is a cousin of former NFL cornerbacks Dominique Rodgers-Cromartie and Antonio Cromartie.

+After football, Cromartie transitioned to a career as a sports agent, currently working for Equity Sports.
+He was involved in a name, image, and likeness compensation (NIL) controversy after former UNLV quarterback Matthew Sluka elected to redshirt the rest of the 2024 season due to alleged NIL promises not being kept.
+According to Cromartie, a verbal agreement was made on financial terms that would pay Sluka $100,000 to transfer to UNLV, but no money was paid, but Brennan Marion didn’t keep his word.